os11k/os11k.github.io/_posts/2016-02-16-freeswitch-mysql-CDRs.markdown

 categories: jekyll update
 comments: true
 ---
-In this manual I will try to explain what you need to do to get freeswitch CDRs saved to MySQL.
+In this manual I will try to explain what you need to do, to get freeswitch CDRs saved to MySQL.
 On this point I assume that freeswitch and MySQL are installed already.

 1) First we will need to isntall unixodbc & libmyodbc, by running following command:
 {% highlight bash %}
 apt-get install unixodbc libmyodbc